-- (i) The Governing Body may appoint researchers at an early stage of their career to undertake research as the College's employees during a fixed period of appointment which shall not be renewable ("Early Career Researchers") and such Early Career Researchers shall be paid a stipend in respect thereof determined by the Governing Body from time to time. - (ii) References in the Bylaws to "Early Career Researchers" are references to persons specifically appointed under this Bylaw. - (b) Early Career Researchers shall be appointed by selection panels constituted as follows: - (i) - (a) The Governing Body shall appoint annually on the nomination of the Fellowship and Appointments Committee: - (a) three Fellows from the Humanities and Social Sciences who with the Warden and the Harmsworth Convenor of the Humanities and Social Sciences Panel shall be a selection panel for the appointment of Early Career Researchers in the Humanities and Social Sciences; - (β) three Fellows from the Sciences who with the Warden and the Harmsworth Convenor of the Sciences Panel shall be a selection panel for the appointment of Early Career Researchers in the Sciences.
+- (i) The Governing Body may appoint researchers at an early stage of their career to undertake research as the College's employees during a fixed period of appointment which shall not be renewable ("Early Career Researchers") and such Early Career Researchers shall be paid a stipend in respect thereof determined by the Governing Body from time to time. - (ii) References in the Bylaws to "Early Career Researchers" are references to persons specifically appointed under this Bylaw. - (b) Early Career Researchers shall be appointed by selection panels constituted as follows.
+The selection panels shall have delegated authority to appoint the candidates whom they consider most fit to be appointed as Early Career Researchers. - (i) - (a) The Governing Body shall appoint annually on the nomination of the Fellowship and Appointments Committee: - (a) three Fellows from the Humanities and Social Sciences who with the Warden and the Harmsworth Convenor of the Humanities and Social Sciences Panel shall be a selection panel for the appointment of Early Career Researchers in the Humanities and Social Sciences; - (β) three Fellows from the Sciences who with the Warden and the Harmsworth Convenor of the Sciences Panel shall be a selection panel for the appointment of Early Career Researchers in the Sciences.